Broughton (name): As a placename

-According to M. Leon Broughton, author of Broughton Memoirs (Copyright 1962, Second Edition):
+According to M. Leon Broughton, author of Broughton Memoirs (1962, Second Edition):

-"The name Broughton is often derived from the Saxon “Broc”, which means brook or broken land; and “Tun”, the dwelling or town.
+"The name Broughton is often derived from the Saxon "Broc", which means brook or broken land; and "Tun", the dwelling or town.
 In King Ethelred’s charter to the monastery of Shaftesbury, England, 1001 AD, Elfwig’s boundaries at Broctun are mentioned.
 The Domesday Book of William the Conqueror, 1086 AD, describes thirty-four manors of Broctun, variously Latinized by the clerks of the records to: Brochthon, Brocton, Brotton, Broton, Brogton, and Broughton, perhaps according to the pronunciation peculiar to the localities where the manors where situated.

 Later the spelling of Broughton seems to have generally been adopted.
-There are about twenty distinct parishes besides hamlets and different localities in England that bear the name; and it is locally applied to a small parish in Canada, to an island in the Alatamaha river in Georgia, and also occurs in the states of South Carolina, Texas, and some of the New England states.
-The Broughtons are now widespread throughout the United States, and the world."
+There are about twenty distinct parishes besides hamlets and different localities in England that bear the name; and it is locally applied to a small parish in Canada, to an island in the Alatamaha river in Georgia, and also occurs in the states of South Carolina, Texas, and some of the New England states."